8888 Uprising: 13–31 August

 Lwin's sudden and unexplained resignation on 12 August left many protestors confused and jubilant.
 Security forces exercised greater caution with demonstrators, particularly in neighbourhoods that were entirely controlled by demonstrators and committees.
-On 19 August, under pressure to form a civilian government, Ne Win's biographer, Dr. Maung Maung, was appointed as head of government.
-Maung was a legal scholar and the only non-military individual to serve in the Burma Socialist Programme Party.
+On 19 August, under pressure to form a civilian government, Ne Win's biographer, Maung Maung, was appointed as head of government.
+Maung was a legal scholar and the only non-military individual to serve in the Burma Socialist Programme Party (BSPP).
 The appointment of Maung briefly resulted in a subsidence of the shooting and protests.

 Nationwide demonstrations resumed on 22 August 1988.
 In Mandalay, 100,000 people protested, including Buddhist monks and 50,000 demonstrated in Sittwe.
 Large marches took places from Taunggyi and Moulmein to distant ethnic states (particularly where military campaigns had previously taken place), where red, the symbolic colour for democracy was displayed on banners.
 Two days later, doctors, monks, musicians, actors, lawyers, army veterans and government office workers joined the protests.
 It became difficult for committees to control the protests.
 During this time, demonstrators became increasingly wary of "suspicious looking" people and police and army officers.
 On one occasion, a local committee mistakenly beheaded a couple thought to have been carrying a bomb.
 Incidents like these were not as common in Mandalay, where protests were more peaceful as they were organised by monks and lawyers.

 On 26 August, Aung San Suu Kyi, who had watched the demonstrations from her mother's bedside, entered the political arena by addressing half a million people at Shwedagon Pagoda.
 It was at this point that she became a symbol for the struggle in Burma, particularly in the eyes of the Western world.
-Kyi, as the daughter of Aung San, who led the independence movement, appeared ready to lead the movement for democracy.
-Kyi urged the crowd not to turn on the army but find peace through non-violent means.
+Suu Kyi, as the daughter of Aung San, who led the independence movement, appeared ready to lead the movement for democracy.
+Suu Kyi urged the crowd not to turn on the army but find peace through non-violent means.
 At this point in time for many in Burma, the uprising was seen as similar to that of the People Power Revolution in the Philippines in 1986.

 Around this time, former Prime Minister U Nu and retired Brigadier General Aung Gyi also re-emerged onto the political scene in what was described as a "democracy summer" when many former democracy leaders returned.
 Despite the gains made by the democracy movement, Ne Win remained in the background.